Iasingk/pl-scrollfire/README.md

 </table>

 ### Getters
-You can access to elements of `pl.Modal` as read only with the follow getters:
+You can access to the elements with the scrollfire instance was created and the requestAnimationFrame with the follow getters:

 <table>
     <tr>